 Each of these Data Points are protected under the UK's Data Protection Act 2018, which also codifies the GDPR into UK Law (Data Protection Act, 2018).
 This becomes an issue with the Experian Data used as it retains this information in the response data their API sends when used.
 As the idea of this application was to display all application data, this creates a conflict.
 As such, the program only displays data that does not contain PII data.
 PII Data is not rendered at all.

 Also, to avoid any misuse of the database that could put this information at risk, I applied minimal permissions to my SQL connection.
 Core to this was the user account I created in the database to enable access, called “node_integration_user”.
-I applied only SELECT permission on this user and only to SQL Tables and Views actually required by the program.
+I applied only SELECT permission on this user and only to SQL Tables and Views required by the program.